Psvensso/react-starter-book/component-props.md

     render(){
         return <div style={this.props}>How do i look?</div>;
     }
 }
 ```

-_Can you change this so that you can send in the text instead?_
+_Can you change this so that you can send in the text "_How do i look?_" as well?_